KxSystems/docs/docs/basics/control.md

 : evaluate some expression/s while some condition holds

-!!! warning "Control words are not functions, cannot be arguments or list items, and do not return results."
+!!! warning "Control words are not functions and return as a result only the generic null."

 Control words are little used in practice for iteration.
 [Iterators](../ref/iterators.md) are more commonly used.